 The GJFS stores several copies of items and data in multiple digital and geographic locations in an effort to maintain digital content under the principles of LOCKSS ("Lots of Copies Keep Stuff Safe").
 However as the content is born-digital the publisher cannot make any promises about future format or condition.

 GJFS’ Editorial board is made of members of the Graduate Association for Food Studies.
-For more information, or to contact the board, please see its homepage: https://gradfoodstudies.org/student-board/
+For more information, or to contact the student board, please see the student board page: https://gradfoodstudies.org/student-board/ Or for more information about the faculty board, see the faculty board page: https://gradfoodstudies.org/faculty-board/